VRCWizard/TTS-Voice-Wizard/README.md

 ❤️ Use in conjuntion with HRtoVRChat_OSC to enable you to display your heartrate in VRChat's Chatbox <br />

+👄 Control VRChat avatar parameters with voice commands

+🫵 Display counter for amount of times a VRChat contact receiver has been interacted with

 📹 For a more detailed look at the app's features, check out the [Demonstration Video](https://youtu.be/wBRUcx9EWes) (although it's a bit outdated)

 ## GETTING STARTED